 If you have already met with your academic advisor for the term and you are cleared to register, log in to my.pitt.edu on your assigned Enrollment Appointment date and time.
-Click on Student Center Login > Self Service > Student Center > Enroll.
-Perform a class search for each course you want to take and place them in your shopping cart (please note that items can be placed into your shopping cart ahead of time).
-Review the instructions for enrollment procedure.
+Click on Student Center > Self Service > Student Center > Schedule Planner.
+Use the Schedule Planner to put your schedule together.
+View your preferred scheduling and then click on "Send to Shopping Cart".
+Go to your shopping cart and import your course list from your schedule planner and proceed through the enrollment steps.

 Students wanting to register for more than 18 credits must make an appointment to see an assistant dean in the Office of the Associate Dean for Undergraduate Studies, 140 Thackeray Hall.
 Prior to visiting the Dean’s Office, you must fill out an Enrollment Form (which can be obtained on the table next to the front desk in the Advising Center, 201 Thackeray Hall) with the additional course(s) information.
 If given approval, students will be sent to the Office of the University Registrar on the ground floor of Thackeray Hall to get their enrollment form processed.
 Typically, students must have at least a 3.0 GPA or higher to receive a dean’s signature for approval.
 Please note that you will be charged an extra credit’s worth of tuition for each credit taken beyond 18.